Luo Shubiao: Investigation

 The killings caused a great stir in contemporary Chinese society, and received heavy coverage from both domestic and foreign news media, which greatly pressured the security organs to capture the killer.
-According to the investigators, all the victims were young women who were not native to Guangzhou, some of whom may have been secretly prostitutes.
-All were strangled, were disposed of and stuffed in a similar manner and in the same geographic area.
+According to the investigators, all of the victims were young women who were not native to Guangzhou, some of whom may have worked secretly as prostitutes.
+All were strangled, stuffed and disposed of in a similar manner and in the same geographic area.

-After the fourth murder, the leaders of the Public Security Department implemented a variety of measures in an attempt to catch the killer, including routine examination of suspicious people or objects; patrols and ambushes; collecting material evidence and other police procedures, which were considered unprecedented at the time.
+After the fourth murder, the leaders of the Public Security Department implemented a variety of measures in an attempt to catch the killer, including routine examination of suspicious people or objects; patrols and ambushes; collecting material evidence and other police procedures, which, while common-place and routine elsewhere, were considered unprecedented at the time.
 The Haizhu District Bureau created a dedicated task force on three separate occasions, increasing the number of police officers each time.
-Among the officers' duties included the inspection of suspicious individuals and convicted criminals, as well as setting up checkpoints and roadblocks.
-Due to this, several unrelated rapes and murders involving mutilation were resolved and the perpetrators arrested.
+The officers' duties included the inspection of suspicious individuals and convicted criminals, as well as setting up check-points and road-blocks.
+Due to these measures, a number of unrelated rape and murder cases involving mutilation were resolved and the perpetrators identified and arrested.

-In early March 1992, the Criminal Investigation Department printed more than 36,000 flyers with color illustrations, complete with a facial composite of the suspect and possible scenarios of how is able to pick up victims, which were spread throughout the area.
+In early March 1992, the Criminal Investigation Department printed more than 36,000 flyers with color illustrations, complete with a facial composite of the suspect and a range of possible scenarios of how he might approach and engage potential victims, which were spread throughout the area.
 At the same time, policemen were additionally tasked with investigating more than 3,800 grain departments and hemp spinning factories in Guangdong and the surrounding provinces, in an attempt to pin down the exact origin of the burlap sacks used in the killings.
 In the process, more than 4,600 such sacks were sent to the Agricultural Science Institute for investigation and 1,686,000 fingerprints examined, eventually resulting in the collection of the killer's DNA.

 From the period of February 1990 to May 1992, public officials and high-ranking members of the police force would frequently hold meetings discussing the case.
 During one such meeting, four deputy directors suggested that a polygraph be used in the interrogation of two key suspects, the first time such technology had been used in the province's history.

 In July 1992, the Guangzhou Public Security Bureau identified Zhang Qide, a soldier serving with the 6807 garrison, as a potential suspect in one of the cases.
 While he was arrested and later cleared of suspicion, investigators started taking into consideration several aspects of the killings that could lead to the identification of the murderer: